-The MA in Sociology is offered both as a pass degree course (by course work) and as an honours degree (by course work and thesis).
-For a full description of matters relating to these degree courses, refer to the Graduate Study section earlier in this handbook.
+The MA degree in Sociology is offered both at Pass level (by course work) and at Honours level (by course work and thesis).
+For a full description of matters relating to these courses, refer to the Graduate Study section earlier in this handbook.

-MA in Sociology
+MA degree in Sociology